lilykonings/cholp/README.md

 Cholp
 =====
-This website was private property and should not be used or altered without appropriate permissions from the organization.
+This website is private property and should not be used or altered without appropriate permissions from the organization.

 Notes
 -------------
+- (7/6/15): Creator.number_prints doesn't seem to be accumulating prints
 - (7/7/15): Don't recommend using Didatic Gothic font because
   - Only comes in 1 weight
   - Is not a very "professional-looking" font.
 I'm currently using Arial for all paragraphs